-How to make these Pakistani/Indian lamb chops
+How to make them

 Although cooking lamb can be intimidating, this simple recipe is so easy.
 It is the perfect place to start experimenting with lamb recipes.

-- Coat the lamb Massage the chops with the spice rub.
+- Coat the lamb: Massage the chops with the spice rub.

-Spices Keeping it simple with just red chili powder and pink salt.
+Spices: Keeping it simple with just red chili powder and pink salt.

 Cast iron lamb chops vs. air-fried lamb chops

-Using a cast iron skillet is the easiest way to get that signature char that we all love on our grilled foods so I like using my cast iron skillet to make these masala chops.
+Using a cast iron skillet is the easiest way to get that signature char that we all love on our grilled foods, so I like using my cast iron skillet to make these masala chops.
 Although more convenient to make, the air-fried chops (pictured on the right) will not have the char that pan-seared lamb chops will.
 The air-fried ones tend to be drier as well.

 Side dishes for lamb chops